 In the end, if your application is straight-forward, an ultrasonic sensor is a good bet for high-quality performance and excellent longevity.
 For tanks, wells, channels, or reservoirs, an ultrasonic can be configured to meet your needs.

-However, as soon as foam, vapors, powder, dust, or uneven surfaces are introduced to the equation, radar sensors become the answer to your measurement needs.
-Environmental variables just don't affect radar measurements the way they do ultrasonics.
+However, as soon as foam, vapors, powder, dust are introduced to the equation, radar sensors become the answer to your measurement needs.
+Environmental variables just don't affect radar measurements the way they do ultrasonic sensors.